illnyang/Playnite.StoreSpoofer/README.md

 # Usage

 After you've installed the plugin, its functions will be listed in the `Playnite->Extensions` menu.

+Automatic mode for games from Steam and GOG (possibly Origin in the future) is now available under `Auto-match...` method.
+It will **automatically set** `GameId` and `PluginId` properties and ask you which library you prefer when multiple providers are available.

-Here's a step-by-step guide on how to download metadata from a given store.
+Here's a step-by-step guide on how to download metadata from a given store, manually:

  0. Find proper GameId for your Game with correspondence to the store you plan to use.
 Consult `Finding GameId` subsection for more insight.
  1. Use `Change Game Id of the Selected Game` and enter the new GameId.
  2. Use `Change Library Plugin of the Selected Game(s)` and enter the name of the new Store.
  3. Download metadata using Playnite's built-in editor - `Official Store` option should now be available.
- 4. Use `Restore Library Plugin of the Selected Game(s)` and `enter code here`

 Please note that some functions support multi-select editing, make use of that as you will.